Taxonomy

 Display values from a selected term

 The Advanced Custom Fields plugin can be used to add custom fields to taxonomy terms.
-Building on this, the following examples demonstrates how to load a custom field value from a selected term value.
+Building on this, the following examples demonstrate how to load a custom field value from a selected term value.

 <?php